What is a Taxable Fringe Benefit?

 In the case of a failure to pay tax by the due date, the employer is liable for a late payment penalty of 25% of the amount of unpaid Fringe Benefit Tax.

-An employer who fails to file a fringe benefit tax return is seen to be committing an offence and is liable for a minimum fine of FJ$10,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January, 2012.
+An employer who fails to file a fringe benefit tax return is seen to be committing an offence and is liable for a maximum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January, 2012.

 Avoidance of Fringe Benefit Tax

-In accordance with Section 18 of the Fringe Benefit Tax Decree, the Chief Executive Officer may, without prejudice to such validity as it may have in any other respect of for any other purpose, disregard or vary any of the following dealings and make just and proper assessments in the circumstances:
+In accordance with Section 102 of the Income Tax Act (Act No. 32 of 2015), the Chief Executive Officer may, without prejudice to such validity as it may have in any other respect of for any other purpose, disregard or vary any of the following dealings and make just and proper assessments in the circumstances:

 Fringe Benefit Tax Calculation